Samu7l/WebProgramming/README.md

 - Add your own training points and visualize progress over time
 - Learn about healthy foods and supplements
 - Take a fitness quiz and check your knowledge
 - Interactive chatbot to answer wellness questions
-- Fully responsive layout compatible with desktop and mobile

 ## 🚀 How to Run the Project - Very Important